extended driving test banner image

 You can only book an extended driving test via the DVSA.

-WHAT TO EXPECT ON THE LONGER DRIVING TEST
+WHAT TO EXPECT ON THE LONGER EXTENDED DRIVING TEST